ratwolfzero/hopalong_python/README.md

 # Calculate & Display the "Hopalong" Attractor with Python

-The "Hopalong" attractor, invented by Barry Martin from Aston University in Birmingham, England, gained fame through A.K.
-Dewdney's description in the September 1986 issue of Scientific American.
-The German edition, Spektrum der Wissenschaft, further popularized it in Germany with a translation titled "Hüpfer" in the Computer-Kurzweil section.
+This attractor, invented by Barry Martin of Aston University in Birmingham, England, was made famous by A.K.
+Dewdney's description in the September 1986 issue of Scientific American as the "Hopalong attractor."
+The German edition, Spektrum der Wissenschaft, made it even more popular in Germany with a translation entitled "Hüpfer" in the Computer-Kurzweil section.

 ## Overview

-This Python program calculates and displays the "Hopalong" attractor.
+This Python program calculates and displays the hopalong attractor.

-It can be executed for example from a terminal using the following command:
+It can be run, for example, from a terminal with the following command:

 python3 /path/to/my/file/hopalong_basic.py

 ## Requirements

-To run this program, you need to have the following Python libraries installed:
+To run this program, the following Python libraries must be installed:

 - numpy